jsloyer/jsloyer/content/about.md

 Additionally, Jeff is a foodie.
 He loves traveling and eating new food and experiencing different cultures.
 Additionally, the travel bug has bitten Jeff hard.
 He loves to travel to new places and spends a decent amount of time on airplanes.
 He even loves traveling so much he enjoys going through security.
 Weird I know right???
 One day he hopes to get his own G5.

-Lastly, Jeff is a big believer in the 2nd amendment and is an marksman.
+Lastly, Jeff is a big believer in the 2nd amendment and is a marksman.

 Links: